 Empanadas de Camote are our favorite Mexican pan dulce (pastry).
-After years of trying different doughs, from cream cheese and butter dough that was delicious but fell apart, to yeast dough that reminded us of Rio Grande valley empanadas, to pie dough, I hit the jackpot with modified scone dough!
+After years of trying different doughs, from cream cheese and butter dough that was delicious but fell apart, to yeast dough that reminded us of Rio Grande valley empanadas,, I hit the jackpot with modified pie dough!
 Easy to make and easy to use, light and tasty!

 3 Tb granulated sugar